 Since schools play such an important role in the location you choose, knowing whether your child is likely to get a place will give you peace of mind during your move.

 A property report can tell you everything you need to know about potential schools, as well as more information about a chosen area.
-This includes crime rates, neighbourhood demographics, nuisance neighbours and much more.
+This includes crime rates, nearby planning applications and much more.
 Get your full report here.